kakafei/akka/akka-docs/rst/java/testing.rst

 .. warning::
   Due to the synchronous nature of ``TestActorRef`` it will **not** work with some support traits that Akka provides as they require asynchronous behaviours to function properly.
-  Examples of traits that do not mix well with test actor refs are :ref:`PersistentActor <event-sourcing-java>` and :ref:`AtLeastOnceDelivery <at-least-once-delivery-java>` provided by :ref:`Akka Persistence <persistence-java>`.
+  Examples of traits that do not mix well with test actor refs are :ref:`PersistentActor <event-sourcing-lambda>` and :ref:`AtLeastOnceDelivery <at-least-once-delivery-lambda>` provided by :ref:`Akka Persistence <persistence-lambda>`.

 Obtaining a Reference to an :class:`Actor`
 ------------------------------------------